 What is the April PAD Challenge?

 PAD stands for Poem-A-Day, so this is a challenge in which poets write a poem each day of April.
 Usually, I’ll post a prompt in the morning (Atlanta, Georgia, time), and poets will write a poem in response.

 Some poets share those poems on the blog in the comments; others keep their words to themselves.
 I don’t require comments on the blog to participate, but it does make it more fun when poets are firing away on the blog.
 Plus, I'll be recognizing my favorite poems of the month this year by using comments on the blog.

 Revision doesn’t have to be a chore–something that should be done after the excitement of composing the first draft.
 Rather, it’s an extension of the creation process!

 In the 48-minute tutorial video Re-creating Poetry: How to Revise Poems, poets will be inspired with several ways to re-create their poems with the help of seven revision filters that they can turn to again and again.

 Who can participate?

-Anyone who wants to write poetry–whether you’ve been writing all your life or just want to give it a shot now, whether you write form poetry or free verse, whether you have a certain style or have no clue what you’re doing.
+Anyone who wants to write poetry–whether you’ve been writing all your life or just want to give it a shot now, whether you write free verse or traditional forms, whether you have a certain style or have no clue what you’re doing.
 The main thing is to poem (and yes, I use poem as a verb).

 I should also note that I’m pretty open to content shared on the blog, but I do expect everyone who plays along in the comments to play nice.
 There have been moments in the past in which I’ve had to remove or warn folks who got a little carried away.
 My main goal is to make the challenge fun for all.